khalid-hussain/shaheen/chap2.md

 pierce it in his own chest, a soldier caught hold of his hands.
 On raising an alarm, a few other soldiers unarmed him by force while Badr's lieutenant assigned a couple of guards for his security.
-He said, "It is our duty to ensure his safety until our leader returns".
+He said, "It is our duty to ensure his safety until our leader returns."

-On Badr's return a little before noon the next day, the shouts of "Allahu Akbar" resonated in the silence of the forest.
+On Badr's return a little before noon the next day, the shouts of "Allahu Akbar!" resonated in the silence of the forest.

 After spending a restless night, Count Santiago came out of his tent and lay in the lush green grass in a deep sleep, under the cool shade of a tree.